tniezurawski/expo/docs/pages/technical-specs/expo-updates-0.md

 cache-control: public, max-age=31536000, immutable
 ```

+* `expo-signature` SHOULD contain the signature of the asset to be used during the validation step of [code signing](#code-signing) if the request for the asset contained the `expo-expects-signature` header and the signature for the asset was not specified in the manifest response.

 ### Compression

 Assets SHOULD be capable of being served with [Gzip](https://www.gnu.org/software/gzip/) and [Brotli](https://github.com/google/brotli) compression.

-### Codesigning
+### Code Signing

-Expo Updates supports codesigning for all assets (including `launchAsset`) and the manifest itself.
-A conformant client MAY request that all assets and manifest be codesigned using a private key, and then MUST verify the digest signatures of the assets and manifest using the corresponding public key which is generally bundled in to the conformant client.
+Expo Updates supports code signing for all assets (including `launchAsset`) and the manifest itself.
+A conformant client MAY request that all assets and manifest be signed using a private key, and then MUST verify the signatures of the assets and manifest using the corresponding code signing certificate before they are used.

 ## Client Library